 - Pain that isn’t easily visible: Chronic back pain and limited mobility can’t be seen on an X-ray.
 Demonstrating how the injury affects daily life often requires medical experts and detailed documentation.

-- Long-term medical needs: Many back injuries require future surgeries, injections, rehabilitation, or lifelong therapy.
+- Long-term medical needs: Some back injuries require future surgeries, injections, rehabilitation, or lifelong therapy.
 Accurately calculating these costs demands input from medical and economic specialists.

 Damages You May Be Entitled To